Syed ArhamSyed Arham(Author)

 Understanding Spider Solitaire

-The first step to understanding the advanced Spider Solitaire variants is through grasping the fundamentals of the game.
-This means I’ll have to take you through the basics of the baby version, Spider Solitaire, before jumping up the ladder.
-Here’s a quick rundown – if you’re a seasoned veteran, you can skip this part:
+The first step to understanding the advanced Spider Solitaire variants is to grasp the fundamentals of the game.
+This means that I should take you through the basics before jumping up the ladder.
+Here’s a quick rundown.
+(If you’re a veteran, then you can probably skip this part).

-The main goal of any Spider Solitaire game is to remove all the cards from the table by arranging them in a descending sequence (from King to Ace) in the same suit.
+The main goal in any Spider Solitaire game is to remove all the cards from the table by arranging them in a descending sequence of the same suit (from King to Ace).

 Every game of Spider Solitaire uses two decks of 52 cards.
 These cards are arranged in three categories:

-• The Stockpile: The remaining 50 cards are left in the stockpile, face down.
-You can draw from the Stockpile whenever you like, but as tempted as you may be to empty it out at the start… don’t.
+• The stock pile: The remaining 50 cards are left in the stockpile, face down.
+You can draw from the stock pile whenever you like.
+But, as tempting as it might be to empty it out from the start, don’t do it.
+Rather wait until later when you really need this option.

-• Cleared Stacks: Completed sequences will be removed from the tableau to clear up space.
-Depending on what platform you’re playing on, you’ll usually find face-down sequences of cards at the bottom of your screen to represent the cleared stacks.
-Once a sequence is completed, the cards will be sent to the bottom, eternally banished to the cleared stacks pile.
+• Cleared stacks: Completed sequences are removed from the tableau to clear up space.
+If you’re playing online, then you’ll usually find face-down sequences of cards at the bottom of your screen.
+These represent the cleared stacks.
+Once a sequence is completed, the cards will be sent to the bottom (eternally banished from the tableau).

-• Players can move cards between columns if the cards are one rank lower and of the same suit.
+• You can move cards between columns if the card you are moving is one rank lower and the same suit as the one you are placing it on.

-• Incomplete sequences can also be moved together as a unit as long as they’re of the same suit.
+• You can also move incomplete sequences as a unit, as long as they’re the same suit.

-• When a face-down card is exposed, it can be flipped around and matched with others.
+• When a face-down card is exposed, you can flip it over and match it with others.

 An empty column can be filled with any card or sequence of descending cards.

-The game is won when all cards are removed in suit-specific descending sequences.
-If no more moves are possible and no cards can be dealt, you’ll lose the game.
-Don’t beat yourself up over it though, some games are just unsolvable.
+You win the game when all cards are removed in suit-specific descending sequences.
+If no more moves are possible and no cards can be dealt, then you lose the game.
+Don’t beat yourself up over a loss though.
+Some games are simply unsolvable.

 2 Suit Vs. 4 Suit: The Differences

-Before you boot up your first 4-suit Spider Solitaire, take my advice and consider the differences between the two variants first.
-I was also pretty antsy to take on 4-Suit Spider Solitaire on my first attempt, but there’s a reason the game lets you slowly work up the difficulty levels.
-Let me just give you folks a brief overview of what you’ll get into with both games.
+Before you tackle 4 suits Spider Solitaire, it’s a good idea to consider the differences between the two multi-suit variants.
+I was pretty antsy to take on the challenge of 4 Suit Spider Solitaire.
+But, there’s a reason why the game lets you slowly work up difficulty levels.
+Here’s a brief overview of what you’re getting yourself into with both games:

-Number of Suits2 (Hearts and Spades)4 (All Suits)
+Number of suitsTwo (Hearts and Spades)Four (all suits)

-As you can see, 4-Suit Spider Solitaire is more difficult across the board.
-Speaking from experience, only the most advanced, experienced players tend to challenge themselves with 4-Suit Spider Solitaire.
-It just takes far too much cognitive effort for mere casual players like me to take a jab at.
+As you can see, 4 Suit Spider Solitaire is more difficult across the board.
+Speaking from experience, only the most advanced, experienced players tend to challenge themselves with this variant.
+It just takes too much cognitive effort (not to mention patience and endurance) for most casual players.

 Leave a Reply